Parallels/prl-devops-service/docs/examples/remote-catalog.md

 PROVIDER NAME local-storage
 PROVIDER catalog_path /Users/<user>/prldevops-catalog-manifests

+# The path to the VM image we want to push
 LOCAL_PATH </path/to/the/test-vm.pvm>

+# Description of the VM, this is optional and just adds a description to the catalog entry
 DESCRIPTION Build Machine

+# The tags of the VM, this is optional and just adds tags to the catalog entry that will
+# help to filter the catalog entries
 TAG ubuntu, build-machine, arm64, docker, python, nodejs

+# The catalog id of the image we want to push
 CATALOG_ID ubuntu-22-04-builder

+# The version of the image we want to push
 VERSION v1

+# The architecture of the image we want to push, this is optional and if omitted the
+# architecture will be set to the architecture of the VM
 ARCHITECTURE arm64
 ```